hacktorwatch/Hacktor-Watch-2.0/Software/Arduino/README.md

-# Test Project for Hacktor-Watch 2.0
+# Arduino Test Project for Hacktor-Watch 2.0

 This is a small test project for Platformio written for Hacktor Watch 2.0 that brings up most of the hardware and displays an analog watch face.
-Written mostly by AI.
+Written mostly with AI.

 Features:
 * Analog watchface with date, steps, and battery %